ffrancoj/time-series-stock-comparison/README.md

 # Comparing stocks across time
 > Learning from history to gain insight

 This project has been completed as part of the Insight Data Engineering Program (NYC, Winter 2020).
-Visit the [website](http://www.dataandmore.me) to see the project live.
+Visit the website [here](http://www.dataandmore.me) to see the project live.

 ## Context